Marketing music lessons on Instagram

 Your Instagram posts should reflect your brand colors.
 It should have the same feel and look of your website and the interior of your studio.
 Look on Instagram is to use the same filter on all of your images.
 So let’s say red is one of your brand colors.
-Perhaps you always use the same filter that has a red tint to it in all of your images.
+Perhaps you always use the same filter that has a red tint in all of your images.
 This would help create consistency.

 Let’s say, whenever you’re going to use some inspirational quote, you use a template, maybe something that you created in Canva that incorporates your brand colors; so all of your quotes have the same template and the same font.

 Grow Your Music Studios’ Instagram Audience

 So how do you get followers on Instagram?
 Well, for one is by creating content that is of value.
 The Instagram posts with the child, holding up the sheet of paper, their certificate of musical accomplishment.
-That’s not likely to have a lot of value beyond that kid and that child’s a parent, whereas an inspirational quote about parenting is likely to have a more broad appeal.
+That’s not likely to have a lot of value beyond that kid and that child’s parent, whereas an inspirational quote about parenting is likely to have a more broad appeal.
 Also engaging with people on Instagram, finding out where your customers hang out, and hang out there on Instagram and engage with people.

 Setting the Stage

 Making your Instagram images look good is key to marketing your music lessons on Instagram Instagram is a visual platform.
 So thinking about the lighting in your photographs and in your video, thinking about the backdrop will definitely pay off; almost thinking of your music studio now as some sort of, photography in video set.
-So let’s say you’re teaching rooms kind of have just an off-white shade of paint on the walls.
+So let’s say you’re teaching rooms have an off-white shade of paint on the walls.
 That necessarily isn’t going to look great on Instagram, maybe adding a fresh coat of green paint, something to make the shot look better.

 Lighting for IG Images